Cooperation Projects with Switzerland in the Applied Research Program Strengthen the Development of Science

 The program promotes interest in STEM fields (science, technology, engineering and mathematics), especially among young people, including girls, as well as schoolchildren and students outside Riga, to create equal opportunities and stimulate interest in science throughout Latvia, so that talents develop regardless of place of residence or gender, thus strengthening the future of Latvian science and human resources for long-term development.

 At the same time, the program will also promote the involvement of young talents.
 It provides for the participation of bachelor's and master's level students, the attraction of doctoral students and the opportunity for high school students to engage in the development of scientific research work.
-It helps to build scientific continuity and develop human resources that will ensure Latvia's future growth.

-The program's total budget until 2029 is 12 352 941 euros, of which Swiss co-financing is 85% or 10 500 000 euros, but Latvian state budget co-financing is 15% or 1 852 941 euros.
+The program's total budget until 2029 is 12 352 941 EUR, of which Swiss co-financing is 85% or 10 500 000 euros, but Latvian state budget co-financing is 15% or 1 852 941 euros.
 The Ministry of Education and Science, in cooperation with the Latvian Academy of Sciences, ensures the program's implementation.

 Recommended articles

-space research
+research

-Ventspils University of Applied Sciences
+Latvia University of Life Sciences and Technologies

-entrepreneurship research
+research